Table of Contents Show

 1. MRI

 Magnetic resonance imaging 4is one of the imaging tests used to get clear, accurate images of the body and its organs.
-This technique uses magnet and radio waves to generate clean images of the spinal cord and other related parts.
+This technique uses magnets and radio waves to generate clean images of the spinal cord and other related parts.

 2. X-Ray